 *online product purchased from and accessed via mba.com

-The Structure of the New Prep Materials
+The Structure of the GMAT Focus Edition Prep Materials

 This slate of resources is essentially identical to the existing suite for the current edition of the GMAT.
 The current free sample question set has 90 questions covering all verbal, quantitative, and integrated reasoning question types.
 Since the Focus Edition omits sentence correction from the verbal section and geometry questions from the quant section, it is likely that the new set of 70 questions is simply the existing set of 90 questions with the sentence correction and geometry questions deleted.